Worship And Ministry

 Hymn Choosing Group

 This group meets every six weeks at a member’s home to suggest the hymns for most of the 9.30am/10.00am Sunday services.
 The themes of the readings are very much borne in mind, as well as familiarity, singability and ‘modernity’ (or otherwise).
-Would you like to join in?
-(Please see the Parish diary for details)

 Holy Trinity Choir

 Holy Trinity choir is a lively group of both children (aged 7+) and adults (aged up to 70+) who sing for the 9.30am Communion service.
 Our organist is Gordon Uphill.
 We hold choir practice on Friday evening, with the children meeting between 6.30–8.15pm and with the adults joining us at 7.30pm (adult rehearsal finishes at 9.00pm).
 The juniors are given basic musical training, and we are RSCM affiliated.
 Our repertoire includes music from 1550 onwards, so whatever you like we’re bound to sing it!
-If you’d like to join us please come along, or contact Hazel Ricketts (details available from parish office).
+If you’d like to join us please come along, or contact Karen Taylor (details available from parish office).

 St Columba Choir

 St Columba choir is a small, friendly, four part harmony choir made up of adults and young people, who sing for Sunday morning services at 10.00am and the Iona Evensong service at 6.30pm.
 We are affiliated to the Royal School of Church Music.
 We regularly sing with Holy Trinity Choir for special services, such as Christmas and Easter and other joint choir ventures.
 Rehearsals are on Wednesday evenings beginning at 6.45pm and finish at approximately 7.45pm.
 If you are between 8 and 108 years old and interested, or think you would like to join us, please come along on a Wednesday and meet us – we are very friendly and will make you very welcome.
-Alternatively, contact Allen Cole, organist and choir master (details available from parish office).
+Alternatively contact Allen Cole, organist and choir master (details available from parish office).

 The Healing Ministry